OlegUshakov-pl/linear_cut_streamlit/README.md

 - **ILP** — mathematical optimization (PuLP + CBC), close to optimal
 - **First Fit Decreasing** — very fast heuristic algorithm

-## Example from the old Excel

-In the sidebar there is a "Load example from old Excel" button — fills in data from the V1.03 file (bar 2000 mm, kerf 5 mm).

 ---

 Version 1.0